rodrigo-web-developer/simple-react-router/docs/index.md

 BrowserRouter will create a context for routing, and you can easily access and navigate to routes using the `useRouter()` hook inside any component directly or not directly child of BrowserRouter node.

 ## Navigation
-You can use navigation functions by calling `useNavigation()` hook, it allows you to pass the dispatched event and the destination location:
+You can use navigation functions by calling `useNavigation()` hook, it allows you to pass the dispatched event and the target location:

 ```ts
 import { useNavigation } from "simple-react-routing";